kingst/ecs150-projects/project4-wip/README.md

 The goals of this project are:
 - To learn the basics of on-disk structures for file systems
-- To learn about caching correctness and performance
+- To learn about file system internals
 - To learn about distributed storage systems

-This project consists of three main parts: on-disk storage, a disk block caching layer, and synchronized concurrent access.
+This project consists of three main parts: [reading on-disk storage using command line utilities](#file-system-utilities), a [local file system](#local-file-system), and using the local file system to impelemnt a [distributed file system](#distributed-file-system-1).
 We recommend implementing your server in this order where you ensure that you have a solid foundation before moving on to the next part.

-## Distributed File System Background
+## Distributed File System

+### Background
 The main idea behind a distribute file system is that you can have multiple clients access the same file system at the same time.
 One popular distributed file system, which serves as inspiration for this